defiant00/dnd/README.md

   * west - fields
   * east - livestock

+### Cragsrest

+* in a mountain range where a couple of the tops were destroyed and fell into the valleys long ago
+* also other large chunks taken out of mountains, and other signs that something cataclysmic happened long ago
+* no one seems to know for sure what happened here, but a number of religions claim that this was the result of their deity defeating some great evil
+* there is a large dwarven city carved into the mountains here

 ### Duskspire

+THE THIEVES/ADVENTURERS GUILD NEEDS A NAME

 * midsized city, butting up against a mountain range and surrounded by forest
 * mountains mainly to the east, so at dusk the city and backing mountains are lit in brilliant colors